Join us for these exciting lectures this Fall!

 Brian Tibbs + Sylvia Lavin + Esra Akcan + Billie Faircloth + Katherine Williams

 The Department of Architecture provides an accessible, intellectually rigorous design education that firmly grounds students in the art and science of the built environment.
 The interdisciplinary, collaborative department embraces spirited, socially progressive, and environmentally responsive design.

-The new Design Building, with its structure and mechanical systems purposefully exposed, is open as both a showcase of integrated design and a model of integrative learning.
+The John W. Olver Design Building, with its timber frame structure and mechanical systems purposefully exposed, is open as both a showcase of integrated design and a model of integrative learning.